qim-center/qim3d/README.md

 # Usage
-Some basic funtionalites are descibred here, for the full functionatilies please see the documentation.
+Some basic funtionalites are descibred here.
+The full documentation is still under development.

 ## Loading Data
 To load image data from a file, use `qim.io.load()`